sburre1/HealthPlanCalculator/README.md

 # HealthPlanCalculator
-AdHoc Homework Assignment for determining the second lowest cost silver plan for a group of zipcodes.
+AdHoc Homework Assignment for determining the second lowest cost silver plan for a group of ZIP codes.